Myeongdong Street Food Complete Guide for First-Time Visitors

 -

-Tornado Potato / 회오리감자 (Hoeori Gamja): A whole potato spiraled onto a stick, deep-fried until crispy, and then dusted with various seasonings like cheese, onion, or chili.
-It's a fun, Instagrammable snack that's as delicious as it is unique.
+Tornado Potato / 회오리감자 (Hoeori Gamja): This is so cool!
+It's a whole potato spiraled onto a stick, deep-fried until super crispy, and then dusted with all sorts of seasonings like cheese, onion, or chili.
+It's such a fun, Instagrammable snack that's seriously as delicious as it is unique.
+You're going to love snapping a pic with this one.

 Price Range: 4,000 - 5,000 KRW